james-gould/azure-keyvault-emulator/docs/CONFIG.md

 > [!NOTE]
 > If you're using .NET Aspire the SSL will be installed for you without configuration required.
 If you wish to change how that works, or tweak the behaviour slightly, the documentation will show you how.

-The Azure SDK enforces `SSL` which requires a Trusted Root CA Authority on your local machine - this is unavoidable but easy to solve.
+The Azure SDK enforces `SSL` which requires a Trusted Root Certificate Authority on your local machine - this is unavoidable but easy to solve.

 **This documentation is brief** but to make it easy to navigate use the table of contents below: